01993 894 700

 What information we use and hold about you

-Identity and contact data: for example, your name, date of birth, postal address, telephone number and e-mail address.
+Identity and contact data: for example, your name, date of birth, gender, postal address, telephone number and e-mail address.

 Payment and account data: for example, your bank account details, credit/debit card details and information about your purchases with us, including any payment plans or arrears.